-Academic Standards-The MCA is the statewide test to help districts measure student learning of Minnesota's academic standards.
+The MCAs are the statewide assessments to help districts measure student learning of Minnesota's academic standards.
 The academic standards are revised according to a schedule set forth by statute.
-Two or three years after standards are revised and adopted, a new series of assessments is ready for operational administration.
+The timeline for the first administration of the revised science assessments is school year 2024-25, and reading assessments is school year 2025-26.
+The timeline for mathematics assessments is still to be determined based on the standards revision schedule.